SteveJustin1963/tec-MINT/README.md

    in a ridiculous helmet,
    quill in hand, proudly declaring:)

-   " `Tis but mīnt coded halibut shall suffice for Jehovah!"
+   " `Tis but this halibut of mīnt code shall suffice for Jehovah!"

 ```